torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 issue when designing our experiments, but also when analyzing ourt data (e.g., post hoc analyses).

-To get a better intuition about why multiple comparison testing is an issue, let's simulate a simple example.
+To get an intuition about why multiple comparison testing is an issue, let's simulate a simple example.
 Assume we have one control group, and three variants (treatments).
 For the sake of the example, we simulate data with no effect or differences between control and treatment groups.
 That is, the null